BbaekGiwon/BbaekGiwon/README.md

-#### Hi there 👋 I'm a student at Sogang Univ Computer Engineering.
-Currently interested in Computer vision, Autonomous driving, Robotics.
+#### Hi there 👋 I'm a student at Sogang Univ Computer Science/Engineering.
+Currently interested in Computer vision, Robotics(Dexterous hand manipulation, VLA).
 #### Currently at KIST(Korea Institute of Science and Technology)

 ## Skills